Refers to a spectrum selective antispasmodic.

 Do not administer unless the solution is clear and the seal is intact.

-In the event of overhydration or solute overload, reevaluate the patient and institute appropriate corrective measures.
+In overhydration or solute overload, reevaluate the patient and institute appropriate corrective measures.

 Doses that achieve nitrogen balance or positive balance are the most desirable.

-The dosage on the first day should be approximately half of the anticipated optimal dose and should be increased gradually to minimize glycosuria; similarly, abstinence should be done gradually to avoid rebound hypoglycemia.
+The dosage on the first day should be approximately half of the anticipated optimal dose and should be increased gradually to minimize glycosuria; similarly, abstinence should be done slowly to avoid rebound hypoglycemia.

-The amount administered is dosed on the basis of amino acids / kg of body weight / day.
-In general, two to three g / kg of body weight for infants and children with adequate calories is sufficient to meet protein needs and promote a positive nitrogen balance.
+The amount administered is dosed based on amino acids/kg of body weight/day.
+Two to three g / kg of body weight for infants and children with adequate calories is sufficient to meet protein needs and promote a positive nitrogen balance.